Chart Color Schemes

 Allawah's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results throughout Allawah, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is relatively low at approximately 51% of the total population (~2,951 people), compared to 53.1% across Greater Sydney.
+The rate of private health cover is relatively low at approximately 51% of the total population (around 2,854 people), compared to 54.1% across Greater Sydney.

-The most prevalent medical conditions are arthritis and asthma, affecting 5.3 and 4.7% of residents respectively.
-A majority, 79.4%, report being completely free from medical ailments, compared to 77.5% in Greater Sydney.
-As of the data, 15.9% of Allawah's population is aged 65 and over (922 people).
-Health outcomes among seniors are notably strong, largely mirroring those of the general population.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 5.3 and 4.7% of residents respectively.
+A total of 79.4% of residents report being completely free from medical ailments, compared to 77.5% across Greater Sydney.
+In Allawah, 15.9% of residents are aged 65 and over (891 people), with health outcomes among seniors closely aligned with the general population's health profile.

 Frequently Asked Questions - Health